 Our guide on sleeping pill risks provides important information about medication-related sleep behaviors.

-Don't Go to Extremes with Dieting: Super-restrictive diets can make things worse.
+Super-restrictive diets can make things worse.
 Focus on balanced meals throughout the day so you don't go to bed overly hungry.
+Maintaining stable food intake throughout the day helps prevent the compensatory nocturnal eating that can occur with severe caloric restriction.

-Stick to a Schedule: A consistent sleep routine helps stabilize your sleep cycles.
+A consistent sleep routine helps stabilize your sleep cycles and circadian rhythms.
 Try to go to bed and wake up around the same time every day, even on weekends.
 Our guide on how to improve sleep quality provides practical tips for establishing better sleep habits.

 If sleep eating is affecting your health, causing you distress, or putting you at risk of injury, please don't hesitate to seek help.
 A sleep specialist can create a plan that might include therapy, medication adjustments, or nutritional counseling.